geeksforsocialchange/gfsc-v3/content/collective/index.md

 Our practice is political.
 We are experienced activists involved in community, LGBTQ+ and anti-racism organising.

-Find out who we are here _[link to about us page, jumps to 'collective' section]_

 We can help focus campaigns, establish tech infrastructure for community groups, explore solutions to challenging issues affecting groups most in need of support, and more.

-To see some examples of the kind of projects we work on as a collective, click here _[link to 'our work' page, jump to collective section?]_

 Members of the collective offer their time voluntarily, though we strive to pay anyone who ends up contributing a substantial amount of time and skills to any one project.
 We fund this work in two ways: